 Sound familiar?
 Of course, it's always possible that your friends have suddenly turned into narcissistic nightmares.
 But what's far more likely is that the hormonal upheaval of the menopause is taking its toll on your once-solid relationships.
 Simply understanding and acknowledging what's really happening can make you far better equipped to cope with it.

-Around three-quarters of menopausal women suffer from mood swings, according to recent research by Healthspan.
+Around three-quarters of menopausal women suffer from mood swings, according to research by Healthspan.
 More than half say they've lost their self-confidence, too.
 The main reason behind this, of course, lies in those fluctuating hormones.
 The gradual drop in oestrogen also results in a dip in serotonin and oxytocin levels – both of which directly affect our emotional wellbeing.

 When it comes to putting pressure on our friendships, it's the drop in oxytocin that plays a particularly key role.
 Known as a 'bonding hormone', oxytocin is responsible for strengthening and maintaining our relationships.
 It's there in abundance during our child-bearing years – and encourages us to be caring, nurturing and selfless.